 For example, let's say you've made an early claim with us for a super tax deduction within a financial year.
 After this you make some extra contributions to your super before 1 July and would like to add this money to the amount you're claiming.
 You can make a second claim — just for the extra amount — before you put in your tax return for that financial year.

 Also, if you've put in a claim for a tax deduction but you'd like to reduce the amount you're claiming before doing your tax return, you can tell us by filling in the paper form (pdf).
+Keep in mind there are time limits for changing the amount you want to claim.

 Remember to wait until we let you know that we've processed your claim before submitting your tax return.

 If you're claiming a tax deduction for super contributions, you list the amount you're allowed to claim as a deduction in your tax return.
+You can check this with your accountant or tax agent at tax time.

 Claim your tax deduction